·StorageOwnerAdvisor Team

 • Clear facility hours and access information

-Having a website is just the starting point.
-For a storage facility, ranking in local search results — especially Google's local "map pack" — is where the real leasing activity happens.
+Having a website is the bare minimum.
+For a storage facility, ranking in local search results is where the leases actually come from.
+The map pack at the top of Google?
+That's the prize.

 2.7× more likely to be considered reputable.
 That's the lift businesses get from having a complete Google Business Profile, according to Google's own data.

-• Customers are 70% more likely to visit and 50% more likely to consider purchasing from a business with a complete Business Profile.
+• Customers are 70% more likely to visit and 50% more likely to consider buying from a business with a complete profile.
 (Google)

-• 42% of searchers click on map pack results for local queries — the three-listing box at the top of Google results.
+• 42% of searchers click on map pack results for local queries.
+That's the box of three listings at the top of the page.
 (Backlinko, 2024)

-Prospective tenants don't just look at your website.
-They look at what other people are saying about your facility before they ever contact you.
+Tenants don't just read your website.
+They read what other people say about you before they ever pick up the phone.

 • 87% of consumers read online reviews before making a purchase decision.
 (SOCi, 2024)